A Sleepless Overnight on Cucamonga Peak

 Caffeine is one of the greatest tools a hiker can have in his med kit, and 15 minutes later Wes was feeling great, so we powered up the mountain.

 We decided to press on to Icehouse Saddle, and assess where Wes was at.
 He wasn’t great, but he had improved enough to keep going.
-We continued to the base of the upper mountain where he could make a final decision about where or not he had it in him to push up the steep final segment of the trail to the summit.
+We continued to the base of the upper mountain where he could make a final decision about whether or not he had it in him to push up the steep final segment of the trail to the summit.

 Wes was back to his normal self so we pushed to the summit.
 We were all huffing it as usual, but made it in plenty of time.
 The sun was just on its way down.
 I think it was about 4 pm.
 We set up camp and had a great time taking pictures and watching the beautiful sunset.
 Wes and Liz even posed for some hero shots on the Cucamonga Peak “Pride Rock,” as we call it.